hittingray/discord-text-to-emoji/README.md

 ![Converted text](/images/converted.png)

 The binaries are compiled using Mingw-w64 for 64-bit Windows.
+I have also created a version for other programs I use such as Slack, where I have prefixed the emojis with `letter_` rather than `regional_indicator_`.
+You will need to download Letters.zip (available in releases).